gaborsomogyi/hungarian-keyboard-mac/README.md

 - choosing one and clicking Add adds it to the available keyboard layouts list

-(c) originally created by Bachman - found on the internet somewhere
+(c) originally created by Bachman - found on http://beszeljukmac.com/index.php/forums/viewthread/42122/